 Bethesda is almost the only remaining residential quarter inside the Old City and it has retained the appearance it had when Twain visited Jerusalem.
 The quarter is quoted in John 5:2: Now there is at Jerusalem by the sheep market a pool, which is called in the Hebrew tongue Bethesda, having five porches.
 The pool was a large ancient cistern.

 Turner, who had not visited Damascus, Aleppo or Cairo before Jerusalem was not familiar with Mameluke architecture (Twain could not care less about it).
-Unfortunately the high portals of most buildings cannot be properly appreciated because of the narrowness of the streets.
+The fine design and decoration of the high portals of most buildings were not noticed because of the narrowness of the streets.

 (left) Al-Tankizziya medrese (1328); (right) Mameluke buildings at Silsileh Street